 The bulk of the Barbee Papers concerns his research, accomplished primarily between the years 1928-1958.
 The Papers are organized according to provenance into seven series, out-lining his historical interests.
-The series are: I: Abraham Lincoln; II: Death of Lincoln; III: Lincoln and Booth; IV: John Wilkes Booth; V: Conspirators; VI: Rose O'Neil Greenhow; and VII: American History.
-Because of the inter-relatedness of topics, the same subject files may be found in a number of series.
-An alphabetical index to subjects is appended to the finding aid and should be consulted.
-The Papers are largely subject-oriented.
+The series are: I. Abraham Lincoln; II.
+Death of Lincoln; III.
+Lincoln and Booth; IV.
+John Wilkes Booth; V. Conspirators; VI.
+Rose O'Neil Greenhow; and VII.
+American History.
+Because the collection is largely subject-oriented, due to the inter-relatedness of topics the same subject files may be found in a number of series.
 File headings as they appear in the folder descriptions are either in large case to indicate subject files or in small case to indicate correspondence files.

 Size: 25.0 linear feet; 17 boxes Dates: 1886-1956 (terminal) 1928-1956 (bulk)

 Most manuscripts collections at the Georgetown University Booth Family Center for Special Collections are open to researchers; however, restrictions may apply to some collections.
 Collections stored off site require a minimum of three days for retrieval.
 For use of all manuscripts collections, researchers are advised to contact the Booth Family Center for Special Collections in advance of any visit.